tldr-pages/tldr/pages/linux/genid.md

 `genid uuid`

-- Generate a UUIDv5 with a namespace UUID and a specific name:
+- Generate a UUIDv5 using a namespace UUID and a specific name:

 `genid uuidv5 {{{ce598faa-8dd0-49ee-8525-9e24fff71dca}}} {{name}}`

-- Generate a Discord Snowflake, without a trailing newline (for scripts):
+- Generate a Discord Snowflake, without a trailing newline (useful in shell scripts):

 `genid --script snowflake`